-The moisture, protein, fat, ash, and dietary fiber contents of watermelon pulp and rind powder (Triplicate sample) were identified in accordance with A.O.A.C.
-(2005) through the determination of their chemical composition.
+The moisture, protein, fat, ash, and dietary fiber contents of watermelon pulp and rind powder (triplicate sample) were identified in accordance with A.O.A.C.
+(2012) through the determination of their chemical composition.
 The difference in these components was utilized to calculate the total carbohydrates.

-Determination of minerals content
+Determination of mineral content

-The mineral concentration was determined using atomic absorption spectrophotometry (Perkin-Elmer Instrument Model 2380, Germany), in accordance with the guidelines set forth by the A.O.A.C.
+The mineral concentrations in both the pulp and rind powders were analyzed using atomic absorption spectrophotometry (Perkin-Elmer Instrument Model 2380, Germany), in accordance with the guidelines set forth by the A.O.A.C.
 (2012).